Sirin, Baysan

 Sirin (سرين), was a Palestinian Arab village located 17 km north of Beisan.
 The village was depopulated and destroyed in 1948.
 Only the village cemetery and one house remain standing, along with the remains of a mosaic pavement and a vaulted spring dating to the Byzantine period.
 Mentioned in historical documents, the 1596 census indicated it had 45 households; by 1945, the number of inhabitants had risen to 810.

 History

+Roman and Byzantine periods

-The village dated back to the Roman era.
+The village dated back to the Roman period.